Reddit's Appetite: Predicting User Engagement with Nutritional Content: Predicting Engagement

-\xhdr{Role of nutritional content in resonance prediction} In Figure \ref{fig:shap_rq2} and \ref{fig:shap_bar_rq2} we present how features are associated with post resonance.
-We observe, that the mean absolute SHAP value for calorie density is $0.19$, which is more than twice higher than the value for calorie density when predicting engagement.
-Although, the absence of low resonance discriminators, high user experience, and posting midday have the strongest influence on resonance prediction (all are control features), the calorie density ranks as the fourth most important feature.
-Hence, posts featuring high-calorie meals are more likely to resonate with the community even after accounting for the influence of the control features.
-On the other hand, low-calorie meals tend to be associated with non-resonant posts.
-Similarly, SHAP values suggest that high carbohydrate content is also linked with positive resonance prediction.
-In contrast, protein content has a more nuanced negative correlation with the resonance.
-While high protein density is associated with non-engaging posts, low protein content tends to appear more likely in resonant posts.
-Besides nutritional content, another control feature (posting on weekdays) is more beneficial for resonance than posting on weekends.
+\textbf{Role of nutritional content in engagement prediction.} In Figure \ref{fig:shap_rq2} and \ref{fig:shap_bar_rq2}, we present associations between individual features and post engagement.
+We observe that higher calorie density is positively associated with engagement (red points on the positive SHAP axis for weighted calorie), with a mean absolute SHAP value of $0.11$ indicating that, on average, the calorie density changes the prediction probability for high engagement by 11\%.
+Although the absence of low resonance discriminators, high user experience, and temporal features (the latter two being non-food related control features), and visual features (denoted as UMAP 1 to UMAP 5 in the diagrams), have very strong influence on engagement prediction, the calorie density is clearly an important feature ranked as the 9th (out of 33) most important feature overall.
+Hence, posts featuring high-calorie meals are more likely to receive higher levels of engagement from the community even after accounting for the influence of the control features and other feature sets.
+On the other hand, low-calorie meals tend to be associated with non-engaging posts (red points on the negative SHAP axis for weighted calorie).
+Similarly, SHAP values suggest that high fat content is also linked with positive engagement prediction.
+In contrast, both carbohydrate and protein content have a more nuanced correlation with engagement.
+While low carbohydrate density is associated with non-engaging posts, engaging posts contain both high- and mid carbohydrate meals.
+Conversely, high protein density is associated with non-engaging posts, low protein content tends to appear more likely in posts that receive engagement.